SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The body of a structure may contain zero or more *declarations*.
-These *declarations* may include both stored and computed properties, static properties, instance methods, static methods, initializer methods, type aliases, and even other structure, class, and enumeration declarations.
+These *declarations* may include both stored and computed properties, static properties, instance methods, static methods, initializers, type aliases, and even other structure, class, and enumeration declarations.
 Structure declarations may not contain destructor or protocol declarations.
 For a discussion and several examples of structures